Finite StateFinite State

 Companies generally want to do the right thing, but how much liability are they willing to take on? … even if it means a greater degree of alignment with NIST's SSDF and safer critical infrastructure, connected autos, and medical devices?

-In this short video clip from the latest episode of the IoT: The Internet of Threats podcast, Banghart shares his thoughts on how companies may react to new and more stringent cybersecurity regulation and how it may all pan out in the end.
+In this short video clip from the latest episode of the IoT: The Internet of Threats podcast, Banghart shares his thoughts on how companies may react to new and more stringent cybersecurity regulations and how it may all pan out in the end.

 Are first-party attestations worth anything?